TehShrike/better-history-api/readme.md

 ### `new state`

-Emitted immediately after `pushState` is called.
-Emits the state object.
+Emitted immediately after `pushState` is called, while the state object is fresh and shiny.

 ### `old state`